MILBRU/Foundation/README.md

 * About the games - Game Boy :
   * Battery life issues
   * Cheaper & smaller than both Game Gear and Lynx
+* Library :
+  * Both Game Gear and lynx had good games
+  * couldn't compete with quality and quantity of Game Boy software

 ## Visual technologies